Personal information collection notice

 If we need to disclose your information to another person or entity, including an overseas entity, we will usually discuss this with you first.
-The Enhancing Online Safety Act 2015 also lets us provide your information to certain authorities without your consent in certain circumstances.
+The Act also lets us provide your information to certain authorities without your consent in certain circumstances.

-In order to action the takedown of harmful material, our staff will collect personal information, and may contact you to assess, manage and resolve complaints, reports and conduct formal investigations.
+In order to action the removal of harmful content, our staff will collect personal information, and may contact you to assess, manage and resolve complaints, reports and conduct formal investigations.
 We may also collect personal information when conducting a review of a decision under our internal review scheme.

-The eSafety Commissioner is also collecting personal information for the purpose of responding to enquiries.
+eSafety also collects personal information for the purpose of responding to enquiries.
 Whilst all enquiries will be directed to the section of eSafety that is best placed to assist, we may contact you if we require additional information.

 Workshops, focus groups, interviews, training sessions, online learning programs and online services provided by eSafety may also require the collection of personal information.
 For example, this may be to assist with organising workshops and scheduling sessions, to validate registration or to allow you to evaluate our work through follow up surveys.